ScratchAddons/ScratchAddons/README.md

 ### Structure

 - `.github`: GitHub templates, workflows and contributing files.
-- `_locales`: Translations everything except addons strings.
+- `_locales`: Translations for everything except addons strings.
-- `addon-api`: The `addon.*` JavaScript APIs.
 - `addons-l10n`: Translations for strings added to the website by addons.
 Each addon has its own file.
+- `addon-api`: The `addon.*` JavaScript APIs.
 - `addons`: The addons themselves.
 Each addon has it own directory with an addon manifest and an entry in `addons.json`.
 - `background`: Background scripts for handling things such as addon settings.
-- `content-scripts`: The main extension script (cs.js) and the addon injector.
+- `content-scripts`: The main extension script (cs.js) and addon injector.
 A few non-togglable things are also included in `cs.js`
 - `images`: Logos, screenshots and icons.
 Images used only by addons go in that addon's directory instead.
-- `libraries`: Libraries for things such as handling the global theme and third-party libraries.
+- `libraries`: Third-party libraries and libraries for handling things such as  the global theme.
 - `popups`: The code for popup addons, excluding the addons tab.
 The addon manifests for popup addons are still located in the `addons` directory.
 - `webpages`: The settings page, popup and addons tab.

 ## Installation

-Building is not required unless you're working with the settings page, just download the source and load it into a web browser.
+Building is not required unless working with the settings page.
 The best way to download the source is with Git:

 ```sh
 git clone https://github.com/ScratchAddons/ScratchAddons.git
 ```

+For other installation methods and browser support, check [the documentation](https//scratchaddons.com/docs/getting-started/installing).

+### Loading the extension (Chrome)

+To load the extension into most Chromium-based browsers, go to `chrome://extensions`, turn on developer mode, click "Load unpacked" and select the `ScratchAddons` folder.

+#### Loading the extension (Firefox)

+Go to `about:debugging` select "This Firefox", click "Load Temporary Add-on..." and select the `manifest.json` file in the `ScratchAddons` folder.

+> **Note**
+> Firefox extensions loaded this way are removed when the browser is closed.

 ### Building the settings page